rahij/ivlesync/README.md

 <h2>Building:</h2>

 This is a web application.
-Copy them to your localhost/server and create constants.php in your project directory of the format:
+Copy them to your localhost/server and EDIT "constants.php" in your project directory of the format:

 <?php<br />
 $developerKey='google_api_developer_key';<br />